cs160-berkeley/Group-20-Project/README.md

 General Description: This is a monitor that would help users control the smart devices at home.
 Users would be able to give commands through a mobile application, and their commands would be sent accurately to the devices at home, no matter where they are, as long as they are connected with the internet.
 Our APP is especially aimed at helping busy parents take care of everything and have a easier life.

-General Description: This is a monitor that would help users control the smart devices at home.
-Users would be able to give commands through a mobile application, and their commands would be sent accurately to the devices at home, no matter where they are, as long as they are connected with the internet.
-Our APP is especially aimed at helping busy parents take care of everything and have a easier life.

 Tasks Description:

 Task 1 (Easy): User can turn a light on/off.